6 Ways to Build Brand Loyalty

 Example

-Nike produces different kinds of sportswear and sporting gear—yoga pants, tube socks, water bottles, and dumbbells.
+Nike produces a variety of sportswear and sporting gear, including yoga pants, tube socks, water bottles, and dumbbells.
 But close your eyes and think Nike, and you may only think of hero shots of athletes—Nike IS a Hero brand.
 What kind of brand are you?

 5. Use Influencers to Promote Your Brand